n0abs/Satorex./content/de/post/Just-a-Test-for-this-language/index.md

 If you made the payment today or yesterday, call the bank IMMEDIATELY.
 The bank can recall transfers.
 Some banks claim they can’t, but that’s nonsense.
 Put pressure on them.

 Then go to **[IBANCalculator](https://www.ibancalculator.com/)** and enter the IBAN of the recipient.
 This page will show you the recipient’s bank.
-Call the recipient’s bank and explain that this person is working with a fake investment company called **{brandname}**, which is not regulated, and that you have been tricked into transferring money with lies.
+Call the recipient’s bank and explain that this person is working with a fake investment company called **TestFX**, which is not regulated, and that you have been tricked into transferring money with lies.

 If the bank is in another country, you can use Google Translate and send a very detailed email.
 You can find the contact information on the bank’s page.

 If the transfer happened a long time ago, the bank cannot do anything.
 Write an email to your bank to block the IBAN of the recipient.

-## You have been defrauded by {brandname} a long time ago?
+## You have been defrauded by TestFX a long time ago?

 Collect information about the transactions and make sure you save the advisor’s account details and any other information they have given you.